(Last Updated on : 21/06/2013)

 of offering utmost devotion (Bhakti) to God.
 Bhakti is a series or succession of mental efforts at religious realization, beginning with ordinary worship and ending in a supreme intensity of love for God.
 The movements wherein Bhakti Yoga is practised are called as Bhakti movements

-.
-And this yoga is generally considered as the easiest way to liberate oneself.
-In order to practise Bhakti yoga, it is very important for the practitioner to surrender himself to god by channelling his emotions into unconditional love for god, turning into devotion.
-The Bhakti Yogi is motivated chiefly by the power of love and sees God as the embodiment of love.
-However, this path appeals to emotional peoples since, chanting or singing the praises of God forms a substantial part of Bhakti Yoga.
+and this yoga is generally considered as the easiest way to liberate oneself.
+In order to practise Bhakti yoga, it is very important for the practitioner to surrender himself to God by channelling his emotions into unconditional love for God, turning into devotion.
+A Bhakti Yogi is motivated chiefly by the power of love and sees God as the embodiment of love.
+However, this path appeals to emotional people since, chanting or singing the praises of God forms a substantial part of Bhakti Yoga.

 The concept of Bhakti Yoga, or the path of love in Bhagavad Gita

 , originated in the epic poem Mahabharata